gergom/cordova-HTTP/README.md

 This plugin creates a cordovaHTTP service inside of a cordovaHTTP module.
 You must load the module when you create your app's module.

 Dont need import anything in the main module!!!
-UPDATE!!! all functions be must be called like this window.cordovaHTTP.post...
+UPDATE!!! all functions be must be called like this window.cordovaHTTP.post and dont with cordovaHTTP.post...

     //var app = angular.module('myApp', ['ngRoute', 'ngAnimate', 'cordovaHTTP']);